While any person can have a seizure, people who have had two or more seizures…

 Whether used alone or with other seizure medications, there are some potential side effects of using CBD to treat seizures.
 It can lead to an increase in suicidal thoughts or behaviors, sleepiness, drowsiness, diarrhea, and loss of appetite.
 While most of these side effects are inconvenient, interactions can also cause liver damage.

-Can CBD increase my seizures?
+Can CBD cause seizures?

 This is a tricky question to answer.
 Anecdotally, it seems clear that some percentage of people will have an increase in the number of seizures in response to using CBD.
 However, why is not so clear.
 Research seems to suggest that people who use commercial CBD products are likely to see an increase in seizures, while people using prescription CBD are likely to see a reduction in seizures.
-The speculation is that commercial products are not pure CBD, but are tainted with THC, which is known to be a potential seizure trigger.
+The speculation is that commercial products are not pure, but are tainted with THC, which is known to be a potential seizure trigger.

 Can I use over-the-counter CBD to treat epilepsy?